Google Webmaster Guide 2023Subhash Kashyap

 Once your site is verified, usually it takes a few hours before the data starts rolling in.
 On your Webmaster Tools dashboard, you’ll find three major tools.

 The Overview page provides you a general report on everything – keywords you are ranking for, how much traffic your site gets, and the most popular pages on your website according to site traffic.

 Performance provides you with a more detailed view of your blog performance.
 URL inspection provides you to look into a single URL on your website.

 The Coverage tab in the search console provides you a report about your webpages.

 If you want to know that Google is still indexing your site, this is the page you should be looking at.
 You’ll find reports on pages with error, valid with warnings, valid and excluded.
-Read my recent post here to understand it even further.

 Google Webmaster Guide to Verify Yola Sites

 Yola has made it possible for you to get the advantage of Google Webmaster’s website optimization tools.
 Google Webmaster Tools is a program that used to help your website for indexing.

 Once you’ve signed up and verified your account, you can submit your website and sitemap for review.

 Google reviews your site; you can get helpful information within this dashboard that will allow you to further optimize your website.